New Mom Guide: How to Get Back to Work After Having a Baby

 Consider the Type of Child Care

 Obviously, you need to leave the care of your child to someone else when you return to work postpartum.
 This can be emotionally intense for some mothers and relatively easy for others.
 It may just be a case of figuring out which type of childcare you are comfortable with.
 Some workplaces even offer in-house child care, but this is rare.
 Options include day nurseries, relatives such as grandparents, and even nannies and au pairs if you can afford them.
+It’s a good idea to find childcare you can really trust, so make sure you do your research – downloading the care.com app is a good place to start.

 Pump at Work After Having a Baby